 What is Bridging Finance for Expats?

 A bridging loan bridges the gap between securing a mortgage for a new property before an existing property is sold.
 They offer short-term access to funds at a sometimes higher rate of interest or more likely, just at the standard variable rate, with no discounts applied.
-Your credit history will go a long way when it comes to securing a bridging loan with your lender but there are a number of other factors that will affect approval.
+Your credit history will go a long way when it comes to securing bridging finance with your lender but there are a number of other factors that will affect approval.
 These factors include the risk associated with the loan, the value of the property you currently own, the amount of the one you’ll be purchasing and the amount of time the loan needs.

 Who Benefits from an Expat Bridging Loan?

-Bridging Loans are well-suited to people looking to purchase a new property before selling their existing one.
+Bridging Loans are well-suited to short term lending for people looking to purchase a new property before selling their existing one.
 Due to the risks associated with this type of loan, you should only be considering bridging finance if you’re an asset-rich borrower who’s after hassle-free lending for a residential property.
 If you don’t have sufficient funding or security, then you may find yourself paying far more in the bridging period than you can actually afford.

-How to Make Repayments On Your Expat Bridging Loan
+How to Make Repayments On Your Expat Bridging Loan?

 A typical bridging loan extends for a period of somewhere between six and twelve months but can go for longer if needed.
 The most common term, however, is the difference between the settlement of the purchase and then the receipt of the sale property proceeds.
 We have seen these range from 7 days to 9 months depending on the client and the property(s).
+You can find out what it will cost by searching out for a bridging loan calculator online.

 After you’ve sold your existing property, these funds will be used to repay your expat bridging loan.
 Before this sale takes place, your minimum repayments will usually include only the interest.
 So while this makes it easier for you to balance paying off two mortgages, it also means that for the period of the bridging loan you won’t be making a dent into your principal debt and will therefore be paying even more interest in the long run.